mebeim/aoc/2020/README.md

 What was described in the problem statement in a rather verbose manner is an algorithm best known as [Diffie-Hellman key exchange][wiki-diffie-hellman].
-This algorithm allows two parties to securely compute the same secret key, using the pre-established common base *g* and modulus *p*, and exchanging each other's public keys over an insecure channel.
+This algorithm allows two parties to securely compute the same secret key, using a pre-established common base *g* and modulus *p*, and exchanging each other's public keys over an insecure channel.
 In the above explanation *p = 20201227* (which must be a prime number, and indeed it is), and *g = 7* (which must be a